knuesel/callisto/src/reading.typ

 #let error       = output.with(output-type: "error")
 #let stream-item = output.with(output-type: "stream")

-// Same as stream-items, but merges all streams (matching `stream`) of the same cell, and always returns an item (possibly with an empty string as value) for each selected cell (of code type).
+// Same as stream-items, but merges all streams (matching 'stream') of the
+// same cell, and always returns an item (possibly with an empty string as
+// value) for each selected cell (of code type).
 #let streams(
   ..cell-args,
   output-type: "all",
-  format: default-formats,
+  format: rich-object.default-formats,
   handlers: auto,
   ignore-wrong-format: false,
   stream: "all",